 Third Party Only

 Covers damage you cause to other vehicles or property.
 Your BAIC is not covered.
-May suit drivers with very old, low-value BAIC vehicles.
+May suit BAIC vehicles that have depreciated significantly.

 • Third-party property damage